gamingrobot/doingstuff.dev/content/posts/blender-milling-machine-breakdown/index.md

 {{ img(src="custom_diffuse_nodes.webp", alt="node group graph for DiffuseColor") }}

 ## Volumetrics
-The lamp volumetrics are set up on a separate view layer with the spot lamp so I could tweak it in compositing if I needed to.
+The lamp volumetrics are set up on a separate view layer with the spot lamp, so the volumetric did not affect the lighting of the main scene.
 The mill was set to **Holdout**, so it didn't render the volumetric where the mill was.
 {{ img(src="volume_node.webp", alt="volumetrics shader settings") }}

 ## Particles